Lukas Graham Not Worried About Following Up ‘7 Years’

 In his recent phone interview with the Chicago Tribune, Forchhammer, whose band Lukas Graham is nominated for three Grammys in 2017 – Record of the Year, Song of the Year, and Best Pop Duo/Group Performance – opened up about how it really felt to become one of the biggest sensations of the year after the release of just one song, “7 Years.”

-Forchhammer explained his group Lukas Graham’s success with Mark Twain’s quote: “life is gonna test you by letting nothing happen, or letting everything happen at once.”
-And really, the Danish band, which currently consists of Forchhammer, Mark Falgren, Magnus Larsson, and Morten Ristorp, was slowly growing back in Denmark and then within a matter of months they were giving shows around the world.
+Forchhammer explained his group Lukas Graham’s success with a Mark Twain quote.

+“Life is gonna test you by letting nothing happen, or letting everything happen at once.”

+And really, the Danish band — which currently consists of Forchhammer, Mark Falgren, Magnus Larsson, and Morten Ristorp — was slowly growing back in Denmark.
+And within a matter of months, they were giving shows around the world.

 “A year ago, no one in the U.S. knew who we were, now we have a quadruple platinum single, we have 3 Grammy nominations, and we’re halfway through our second headlining U.S. tour.”